packaged-ui/ready-promise/README.md

 ## Usage

 The function `onReadyState` takes one argument of the ReadyState you want to wait for.
 This argument defaults to `loaded`.
-It returns a promise that will resolve as soon as the document ReadyState reaches the specified value.
+It returns an observable object that will complete as soon as the document ReadyState reaches the specified value.

+Each observable state exposes `subscribe` and `unsubscribe` methods which accept a callback that will be called on completion.

 ## Example